librarivm/librarium/docs/journals/journal.01.md

 - Add `roles.restore` and its functional and policy tests
 - Add `libraries.restore` and its functional and policy tests
 - Added `with_archived` and `only_archived` querying to `[resource].index` routes.

+## Jul 16, 2024

 - Added RoleResource
+- Updated role + permissions constants unit tests
+- Added LibraryResource

 ## TO DO

-- Add ResourceCollection [index,show,store,update]:
-  - roles/permissions
-  - libraries
 - Remember me
 - MeController
 - Create README.md